Generalization of graph network inferences in higher-order graphical models

-It is well known that Belief Propagation becomes non-exact on loopy graphs.
-Here we empirically investigate how BP and GNN performance depends on the graph structure by examining graph metrics.
-We choose two independent structural features that quantify the loopiness of a graph: average shortest path length and cluster coefficient \cite{watts1998collective}.
-The former quantifies the average loop length between any two nodes, and the latter describes the small-world property of a graph.
-Graphs in the test set are binned into 10 equal bins according the the graph metric, and for each bin we report the bootstrapped mean and its 95\% CI for BP and GNN performance metrics (\cref{fig:ggm-spin}(d-g)).
-Many real-world graphs have a small average path length and a large cluster coefficient \cite{watts1998collective}, and this is the region where our model outperforms BP.

-BP can be viewed as an algorithm that finds local minima of the Bethe free energy by iteratively update messages until convergence \cite{heskes2003stable}.
-Similarly, we also define our algorithm to be recursive.
-However, as comparison, we also constructed a feedforward model with 10 Factor-GNN layers stacked together. \cref{fig:ggm-spin}(a-g) and \cref{result-table} shows that although the feedforward model has almost 10 times more parameters, the performance is worse than the recurrent on test datasets with graph size varying from 10 to 50.
+BP can be viewed as a recursive algorithm that finds local fixed points of the Bethe free energy upon convergence \cite{heskes2003stable}.
+That is why we also construct our method as an autonomous dynamical system.
+However, for comparison, we also constructed a feedforward model with 10 Factor-GNN layers stacked together. \Cref{fig:ggm-spin}\textit{a} shows that although the feedforward model has almost 10 times more parameters, the performance is worse than the recurrent on test datasets with graph size varying from 10 to 50.